-- 6.33 As well as the potential public benefits, it will be important to consider other impacts, both positive and negative, of the proposal: - The enabling development is usually expected to be on the same site of the scheme which it is funding.
+- 6.28 As well as the potential public benefits, it will be important to consider other impacts, both positive and negative, of the proposal: - The enabling development is expected to be on the same site the scheme which it is funding.
 However, this may not always be possible or there may be wider benefits in locating the enabling development elsewhere.
 The suitability and appropriateness of locating the enabling development elsewhere will be judged on a case-by-case basis.
-In all cases however, the enabling development will be linked through a legal agreement(s) and/or planning conditions to the scheme it is cross-funding. - Where enabling development is proposed to fund new coastal risk management measures the design of any risk management measures should consider all impacts on the natural beauty of the AONBs and on the Broads, SPA, SAC, Ramsar, SSSIs, and other relevant designations. - Other local plan policies and adopted SPDs/guides and shoreline management plans will also be of relevance.
+In all cases however, the enabling development will be linked through a legal agreement(s) and/or planning conditions to the scheme it is cross-funding. - Where enabling development is proposed to fund new coastal risk management measures, for example, the design of any risk management measures should consider all impacts on the natural beauty of the AONBs and on the Broads.
+Indeed, for the Suffolk Coast AONB, the 'Suffolk Coastal Sea Defences Potential Landscape and Visual Effects Final Report' and its recommendations is of relevance. - Other local plan policies and adopted SPDs/guides and shoreline management plans will also be of relevance.
 It is important to note that just because the proposal is for enabling development and the aspects addressed in this section of the SPD may be met, there may be other planning reasons to refuse a scheme.
-Any departures from policy will be weighed up against the benefits that the enabling development bring. - The planning history of the site and any previous use of enabling development will be a consideration. - It would also be expected that the viability appraisal produced to accompany applications for enabling development will show that the amount of enabling development proposed is justified. - In order to sustain coastal communities, the relocated development and any enabling development should be well-related to the community it was displaced from, where practicable.
+Any departures from policy will be weighed up against the benefits that the enabling development bring.

+- The planning history of the site and any previous use of enabling development will be a consideration. - It would also be expected that the viability appraisal produced to accompany applications for enabling development will show that the amount of enabling development proposed is justified. - In order to sustain coastal communities, the relocated development and any enabling development should be well-related to the community it was displaced from, where practicable.